 (b) Tank capacity must be printed on both sides of the tank.

-(A) Letters must be at least 3 inches high unless otherwise authorized by the department.
+(A) Letters must be at least 3 inches high unless otherwise authorized by DEQ.

 (B) Letters must be in a color contrasting with the background.

-(c) Labels issued by the department for each current license period must be displayed at all times at the front and rear and on each side of the vehicle.
-Labels must be returned to the department when a vehicle is no longer being used in conjunction with pumping under a sewage disposal service license.
+(c) Labels issued by DEQ for each current license period must be displayed at all times at the front and rear and on each side of the vehicle.
+Labels must be returned to DEQ when a vehicle is no longer being used in conjunction with pumping under a sewage disposal service license.

 (13) Septage management requirements.
 The licensee and all persons managing septage: